 - Diastasis Recti check + Guidelines for healing

 - Postnatal healing guidelines

-Diastasis recti reduces the functional strength of the abdominal wall and can cause lower back pain and pelvic instability.
+Diastasis recti reduce the functional strength of the abdominal wall and can cause lower back pain and pelvic instability.

 Women expecting multiples, petite women, those with a pronounced sway back, or with very strong pre-pregnancy abdominals or weak abdominal muscles prior to pregnancy are prone to this condition.

-Once a women has been cleared by her doctor for exercise (6-8 weeks post delivery), she may begin gentle abdominal work to help bring the muscles back together.
-However, its important to recognize that the hormone “relaxin” is present in a women’s body the whole time she in breastfeeding, so safety is a necessity!
+Once a woman has been cleared by her doctor for exercise (6-8 weeks post delivery), she may begin gentle abdominal work to help bring the muscles back together.
+However, it’s important to recognize that the hormone “relaxin” is present in a woman’s body the whole time she is breastfeeding, so safety is a necessity!